ChangeYourStrings

 Cobalt Slinky is louder, brighter in the upper midrange, and tighter in the low end than nickel Slinky.
 Pick it when you want passive pickups to sound more present without stepping up to actives.

-Ernie Ball Cobalt Slinky (launched January 2012) replaced the nickel-plated steel wrap wire with a cobalt-iron alloy wrap.
-Everything else (the tin-plated hex-core steel, the winding pattern, the plain-string construction, the gauge options) stayed the same.
+Ernie Ball Cobalt Slinky (launched January 2012) replaced the nickel-plated steel wrap wire with a cobalt alloy wrap.
+Everything else (the core, the winding pattern, the plain-string construction, the gauge options) stayed the same.
 The wrap alloy is the voicing change.

 Cobalt is more magnetically permeable than nickel.
 That means at a given string vibration amplitude, more of the motion gets picked up as electrical signal.
-Real-world: plugging a fresh Cobalt set into a passive humbucker reads about 2–3 dB hotter than the same gauge in nickel through the same pickup.
+Real-world: a fresh Cobalt set through a passive humbucker reads noticeably hotter than the same gauge in nickel through the same pickup; commonly reported A/B comparisons put it around 2–3 dB.

 When Cobalt is the right answer